Electronic Visit Verification

 CareBridge is a best-in-class EVV solution selected by CareSource PASSE and is available at no cost to you.
 You can use CareBridge for all your members, including those with other PASSE program memberships, also at no cost to your agency.
 CareBridge also supports a wide array of aggregation possibilities, meaning that if you currently have an existing 21st Century Act-compliant EVV system or vendor, we can work with that EVV vendor/system.
 CareBridge will send the data to the necessary parties on your behalf.

-CareSource in partnership with CareBridge accepts billing for the following services:
+CareSource PASSE, in partnership with CareBridge, accepts billing for the following services:

 - Personal care under 21